Simplifying generic smooth maps to the 2-sphere and to the plane: Stable maps into

 \begin{defn} A generic map $f : M \to N$ of a closed manifold into a surface is said to be \emph{image simple} if $f|_{S(f)}$ is a topological embedding. \end{defn}

 Note that an image simple generic map is always stable as long as the source manifold is closed.

 \begin{rk} Recall that a generic map $f : M \to N$ is \emph{simple} if it has no cusps and each connected component of every fiber contains at most one singular point (see \cite{Lev1}).
-In the literature, some authors use the terminology ``\emph{strongly simple}'' instead of ``image simple''. \end{rk}
+In the literature, some authors use the terminology ``\emph{strongly simple}'' instead of ``image simple''.
+Note that a generic map which is image simple and has no cusps is simple. \end{rk}

 In this section, we prove the following.

 \begin{thm} Let $M$ be a closed connected $n$--dimensional manifold with $n \geq 3$.
 Then, every map $M \to S^2$ is homotopic to a stable map $f : M \to S^2$ with the following properties. \begin{enumerate} \item When $n$ is odd, $f$ has only folds of absolute index $(n-1)/2$ and has no cusps. \item When $n$ is even, $f$ has only folds of absolute index $(n-2)/2$ and at most one cusp, whose absolute index is equal to $(n-2)/2$; furthermore, $f$ is image simple. \end{enumerate} \end{thm}